Royal Botanic Garden Edinburgh: History

-Some time prior to Hope's death (1786) he was brought Turkish rhubarb seeds by Bruce of Kinnaird and this was the first rhubarb grown in Great Britain.
-As this proved successful over 3000 plants were grown as rhubarb was previously an expensive import (used as a medicine).
+Some time prior to Hope's death (1786), he was brought Turkish rhubarb seeds by Bruce of Kinnaird and this was the first rhubarb grown in Great Britain.
+As this proved successful, over 3000 plants were grown as rhubarb was previously an expensive import (used as a medicine).

 A cottage from the garden's original site remained on Leith Walk for over one hundred years.
 In 2008, the building was moved brick by brick to a site within the current gardens.
 The project was completed in 2016.
 The garden was a popular destination for botanists and supplied plants to other gardens such as Kew.
 Hope erected a monument to Carl Linnaeus on the site in 1778.

 In the early 1820s under the direction of the Curator, William McNab, the garden moved west to its present location (adjacent to Inverleith Row), and the Leith Walk site was built over between Hopetoun Crescent and Haddington Place.
 The Temperate Palm House, which remains the tallest in Scotland, was built in 1858.

 In 1877, the city acquired Inverleith House from the estate of Cosmo Innes and added it to the existing gardens, opening the remodelled grounds to the public in 1881.

 The botanic garden at Benmore became the first Regional Garden of the RBGE in 1929.
 It was followed by the gardens at Logan and Dawyck in 1969 and 1978.

-At present: The RBGE is creating a digital record of its renowned Herbarium collection of over three million preserved plant specimens from 157 countries.
-Historically hard to access, it is now being digitised into high-resolution images that can be viewed by anyone with an internet connection.
+Currently, the RBGE is creating a digital record of its Herbarium collection of over three million preserved plant specimens from 157 countries.
+Historically hard to access, it is now being digitised into images with a resolution of 600 PPI (pixels per inch) that can be viewed by anyone with an internet connection.
 The digitised platform now sees requests come in from across the globe from students, scientists and plant enthusiasts.

 The one millionth specimen to be digitised was Stereocaulon vesuvianum, a species of lichen collected from Ben Nevis in 2021.

 RBGE lichenologist Dr Rebecca Yahr, who collected the specimen during a climb up Scotland's tallest mountain, said: "Celebrating the milestone with this important specimen is an exciting opportunity for us to highlight Scotland's unique biodiversity and extend RBGE's mission to research and understand lichens more generally."